afshinpaydar/Terraform_Ansible_Demo/README.md

 ```

 # Generate AWS Key pairs and add it to ssh-agent
-1. Create new AWS key or import your own ssh key to AWS by following this [document](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
+1. Create a new AWS key or import your own ssh key to AWS by following this [document](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
-named `terraform`
+named `terraform` and save it (private and public parts) in the `Frankfurt_Environment/.SSH_KEY/` folder:
 ```
 ssh-keygen -t rsa -m PEM
 Generating public/private rsa key pair.